 I. In no case will additional academic benefits be granted when both parents of an eligible dependent child are employed by the University.
 Also, if an employee is covered by more than one provision of this policy, only the provision that applies to their primary University status will be used to provide these benefits.
 Example: a graduate student receiving a tuition waiver, will not be eligible to receive tuition remission under this policy if they also teach a course, nor could a part-time nurse receiving one-half tuition remission under this policy also receive the duplicate benefit if teaching on a part-time faculty status.

-J. This benefit is intended to provide tuition remission benefits only to the extent required to cover the direct costs of tuition, fees and University provided room and board for undergraduate students; tuition and fees for graduate students.
-Tuition remission recipients shall not receive University controlled gift aid, such as need-based grants, endowed funds, scholarships, etc., greater than the amount required for their direct costs.
+J. Tuition remission recipients shall not receive University controlled gift aid, such as need-based grants, endowed funds, scholarships, etc., greater than the amount required for their direct costs.

 K. Eligible dependent children must be enrolled for the degree(s) they may be pursuing before attaining age 24.
 Tuition Remission continues until the end of the semester in which the student turns 25.